astropy/astropy/docs/coordinates/angles.rst

 Wrapping and bounds
 ^^^^^^^^^^^^^^^^^^^^^

-There are two utility methods that can come in handy.
+There are two utility methods that simplify working with angles that should have bounds.
 The `~astropy.coordinates.angles.Angle.wrap_at()` method allows taking an angle or angles and wrapping to be within a single 360 degree slice.
 The `~astropy.coordinates.angles.Angle.is_within_bounds()` method returns a boolean indicatng